Sondos100/Trie-Data-Structure/README.md

 ## 🖼️ Visual Representation

-Here’s a high-level diagram of the Trie operations:
+Here’s a high-level diagram of the basic Trie operations:

 ```mermaid
 flowchart TD